-When the agent has completed its task, it should call NotifyComplete() Abort() let the operating system know that it to has or completed.NotifyComplete should be used if the task was successful.
+When the agent has completed its task, it should call NotifyComplete or Abort() to let the operating system know that it has completed.
+NotifyComplete should be used if the task was successful.
 If the agent is unable to perform its task - such as a needed server being unavailable - the agent should call Abort, which causes the IsScheduled property to be set to false.